powersync-ja/powersync-kotlin/integrations/room/README.md

 # PowerSync Room integration

 > [!NOTE]
-> Note that this package is currently in alpha.
+> Note that this package is currently in beta.

 This module integrates PowerSync with Room databases.
 This allows you run typed queries against the local database with compile-time validation.